The tilba District

 Classified by the National Trust and regarded as one of Australia’s best heritage sights, Central Tilba offers a living snapshot of 19th century Australia along with a strong connection to indigenous cultural history.

 20kms south of Narooma In a land where rolling hills meet pristine beaches, it’s no surprise why this unique piece of New South Wales appealed to those who settled here in the late 1800s and remains one of the top places to visit and explore on the south coast of New South Wales.

 Still largely intact today, the pretty weatherboard buildings of the historic townships of Central Tilba and Tilba Tilba deliver authentic charm against the backdrop of ‘Mother’ Gulaga, a mountain sacred to the local Yuin people.

 Dairy farms founded their homes from the rich volcanic soil around the mountain.
 Together, the basis for good dairy farms and the villages of Tilba were born.
 When gold mining dwindled in the early 1900s the dairy industry continued and Tilba became the home of exceptional cheeses.

 With a flourishing countryside and sparkling waterways, quality food and produce has become the lifeblood of the Tilba region.
 Once the home of the TV series River Cottage Australia, the area is renowned for pure produce, bespoke arts and crafts, and a contemporary take on authentic living.

 At the bottom of Central Tilba’s tree-lined main street, the ABC Cheese Factory, also known as Tilba Real Dairy, continues a tradition started in its dairy in 1891, offering award-winning cheeses from local jersey cows.
 You will also find the south coast’s most extensive range of honey to sample and buy.

-Taking a guided walk to learn more about the fascinating history of this charming district is just another one of the highly recommended things to do in Tilba.
+Taking a guided walk with Tilba Walks Heritage Talks Walking Tours will reveal more fascinating history of this charming district, and is just another one of the highly recommended things to do in Tilba.

 Shops and cafes